 The investment profile difference

-The investment required to generate AI value from an existing operational decision is different from the investment required to build a new AI capability, in ways that consistently favour the existing decision when both are evaluated rigorously.
+The investment required to generate AI value from an existing operational decision frequently produces faster and more measurable returns than the investment required to build a new AI capability, for reasons that are consistent across industries and decision types.

 New AI capability development starts from a lower base.
 The use case must be defined precisely enough to specify a model.
 The data pipeline must be built or adapted.
 The integration must be designed and implemented.
 The organisational change management required for adoption must be planned and executed.
 The time from investment decision to production value at meaningful scale is measured in months to years, and the realised adoption rate at the end of that period is frequently lower than the business case projected.